iot-lab-kiit/face_recognition_attendance/README.md

 ## Future Scope

--As this code is developed, new features will be added, The main one being authenticity in face recognition.
+- As this code is developed, new features will be added, The main one being authenticity in face recognition.
 This application will bw connected with an OxyMeter made with IoT technology, which will authenticate the user being present in real time by reading their fingerprint and displaying their oxygen level.